LoveDaisy/ice_halo_sim/README.md

 Also I start a C++ project for higher performance.
 Currently the C++ version is just pieces of toy codes and can only run from command.

+With integration of [Halide](http://halide-lang.org/) I can accelarate these codes by parallelism.

 ### TODO list

 * Use OpenCL / OpenGL / CUDA to accelerate.
+Since I've seen good enough performance with integration of Halide, I doubt the margin to more acceleration.
 * Write a GUI for these code.